molee1905/eslint-zh/docs/user-guide/configuring.md

 This enables Node.js and Mocha environments.

-这段开启了 Node.js 和 Mocha 环境。
+该设置开启了 Node.js 和 Mocha 环境。

 To specify environments in a configuration file, use the `env` key and specify which environments you want to enable by setting each to `true`.
 For example, the following enables the browser and Node.js environments: